Afterparty enables creators to launch their own NFTs and social tokens

 Three top investment pros open up about what it takes to get your video game funded.

-“I’ve sort of spent my whole career thinking about the intersection of creators, technology, and the entertainment space,” said David Fields, CEO of Afterparty, said in an interview.
+“I’ve sort of spent my whole career thinking about the intersection of creators, technology, and the entertainment space,” said CEO David Fields said in an interview.
 “I was just enamored by the Ethereum white paper.
 I came across that back in like 2015 or 2016, and just saw it as a fascinating potential new platform.
 We looked at the landscape and the timing was apt for this intersection of crypto and creators with the Web3.
 We needed better creator monetization.
 It’s not just about the top 0.001%.”

 Rewarding creators and fans

-Afterparty got its beta test going in June, and it is launching its own Ethereum-based NFT marketplace this fall.
+Afterparty got its beta test going in June, and it’s launching its own Ethereum-based NFT marketplace this fall.
 The creators can choose from many professionally designed NFT frameworks to make it easy to launch polished, visually appealing, one-of-a-kind NFTs that are authentic to their individual brand identity, according to the company.
 These NFTs tie in seamlessly to the events platform for creators to offer exclusive experiences and merchandise to collectors.

 In the past six months, NFTs have exploded in other applications such as art, sports collectibles, and music.
 NBA Top Shot (a digital take on collectible basketball cards) is one example.
 Published by Animoca Brands and built by Dapper Labs, NBA Top Shot has surpassed $700 million in sales, five months after going public to a worldwide audience.
 And an NFT digital collage by the artist Beeple sold at Christie’s for $69.3 million.
 Investors are pouring money into NFTs, and some of those investors are game fans.
 The weekly revenues for NFTs peaked in May and then crashed, but now those revenues are bigger than ever.